ayox/react-kl-talk-hooks/OUTLINE.md

 - Talk and speaker introduction.
 - Why did I plan to give this talk.
 - What are react hooks, briefly.
+    - explain what happens to component rendering when calling useEffect to set state.
 - mental concepts to change :
     - it has rare cases.
     - useEffect and hooks.